 sudo less /var/mail/username_here

-Delete Spool File
+Delete the Spool File

 sudo rm /var/mail/$(whoami)